Jossimar Calvo

-Jossimar Orlando Calvo Moreno (born 22 July 1994) is a Colombian artistic gymnast, part of the national team.
+Jossimar Orlando Calvo Moreno (born 22 July 1994) is a Colombian former artistic gymnast and current coach.
 At the 2015 Pan American Games he won three individual gold medals, becoming in the first Colombian to do so.
 He competed at the 2016 Summer Olympics in Rio de Janeiro.
 He was the first Colombian gymnast to qualify for an Olympic final, ranking tenth in the All-around event.